-I’m still reeling off the high from the annual Security Congress put on by (ISC)² a couple weeks ago.
-As I calm down, I’d like to review a few highlights from a few of the speakers.
-Join me as we go through a few cybersecurity leader bios, they have a few good lessons.
+I’m still reeling off the high from the annual Security Congress put on by (ISC)² a couple of weeks ago.
+As I calm down, I’d like to review a few highlights from some speakers.
+Join me as we go through a few cybersecurity leader bios.
+They have a few good lessons.

 This can still relate to cyber!

 Update: I added one more!

 Robert Grant, VP of Global Security for Walt Disney

 - Robert is a former special agent for the FBI.
 His example stems from the FBI after 9-11 changing its focus to preventing attacks, not solving crimes after they happened.